Alphabetical Plant Listing

 Yulan Magnolia, Lily Tree, Lilytree, Naked Magnolia, Slender Magnolia, Magnolia heptapeta

 Regarded as one of the most beautiful Magnolias, award-winning Magnolia denudata, also called Yulan Magnolia or Lily Tree, is a large deciduous shrub or small tree whose exquisite flowers were a gift worthy of an emperor in ancient China.
 Upright and cup-shaped when borne, the creamy to ivory white flowers, 3 in. long (8 cm), gracefully open their 9-12 tepals as they mature, resembling lilies.
 The tepals sometimes display a tinge of pink at their base, adding to the beauty of the bloom.
 Rich with a lemon fragrance, the blooms appear on naked branches in late winter to early spring before the ovate leaves unfurl.
-Magnolia denudata always creates a very dramatic scene in the garden and makes a wonderful specimen as a single-trunked or multi-stemmed tree.
+Magnolia denudata always creates a dramatic scene in the garden and makes a wonderful specimen as a single-trunked or multi-stemmed tree.
 While very hardy, its blooms, like those of most early blooming Magnolias, are susceptible to late frosts.

 Native to China, Magnolia denudata is parent to many cultivars, the more famous including Magnolia x soulangeana, a cross between M. denudata and M. liliiflora; and Magnolia x veitchii, a cross between M. denudata and M. campbellii.